matteocodogno/go-course/README.md

 - Two goroutines writing to a shared variable can interfere with each other

 **Concurrency-Safe**
-- Function can be invoked concurrently without interfering with outher goroutines
+- Function can be invoked concurrently without interfering with other goroutines

 e.g.